Sorry I just noticed that. Thanks for sharing.

 Oh Yes!
 This is a winner.
 Love the black stamp on the kraft paper.
 Must lift this one sometime.
 Thanks for sharing, Cintia.

-I'm a 40yo mother of a very active boy!
-I also work full time and scrapbooking is my main way of relaxing (besides reading)
+I'm a mother of a very active boy!
+I've been scrapbooking since he was born and started designing a little after that.
+I also work full time and scrapbooking is my main way of relaxing (besides reading).

 For this LO I used the kit Josh and Megan from Chere Kaye.
 Available here: